 Socio-Economic Caste Census (or SECC) is a baseline survey started by the Government of India to better understand the population and thus target the proper individuals with the respective schemes.

-Somehow, with some good amount of fuck-ups and learnings, I completed the visualisation in about 8-10 days.
+Somehow, with some good amount of fuck-ups and learnings, I completed the visualization in about 8-10 days.

 My First Set of Government Meetings